du4rt-m/Color-Path/README.md

 ### Key Tools and Technologies
 - **Unity**: Game engine for development.
 - **C#**: Programming language for game logic.
-- **Unity Asset Store**: Free assets used for characters and character customizables.
+- **Unity Asset Store**: Free assets used for skins and character customizables.
 - **Canva**: Used for creating 2D visuals, the logo and promotional graphics.